OpenGeoVis/PVGeo/docs/Getting-Started.md

 -->

 ## How to Update
-We have included a script that will update the repository from GitHub and since the repo is already linked to ParaView, all changes to the repo will be directory reflected in ParaView.
+We have included a script that will update the repository from GitHub, and since the repo is already linked to ParaView, all changes to the repo will be directory reflected in ParaView.
 This script is simply executed by:

 ```bash
 # Run this to update ParaViewGeophysics in the future: